MNMdiagnostics/NaszeGenomy/sv/sv.md

     ## Warning: Removed 4 rows containing missing values (geom_bar).

 ![](sv_files/figure-gfm/sv.len.hist-3.jpeg)<!-- -->

+Fig1.
+Distribution of SV lengths (log10 scale) for three SV types: deletions (DEL), duplications (DUP), and inversion (INV)

+Fig2.
+Distribution of SV lengths (log10 scale) presented as density for the three SV types: deletions (DEL), duplications (DUP), and inversion (INV)

+Fig3.
+Distribution of SV lengths in the range 0-1000bp, for the three SV
+types: deletions (DEL), duplications (DUP), and inversion (INV)

 Majority of deletions ware shortar than 1kb (55.5137096 %) and as much as 84.5910072% were below 10kb